 Why do golf courses have 18 holes and what exactly is the 19th hole?

-The story behind why golf courses have 18 holes goes back a long way in Scotland
+The story behind why golf courses are how they are goes back a long way, and originates in Bonnie Scotland.

-People will tell you some interesting myths about how 18-hole courses came to be the standard of the game, but according to sports historians, it was a mere design decision made after the first modern golf course made some changes to its layout.
+People will tell you interesting myths about how 18-hole courses became the standard, but sports historians say it was just a design choice made after the first modern golf course made some changes to its plan.

-The game of golf was invented in Scotland as early as the 14th century.
-The first course with 18 holes was built at St. Andrews in 1764, which established a new standard for the game.
-The club was honored by King William IV in 1834 and therefore became the Royal and Ancient Golf Club of St Andrews, where the 2022 Open Championship will be held for the 30th time.
+The game of golf was first played in Scotland in the 1400s.
+It was back in 1764 that the first course with 18 holes was built at St. Andrews.
+This changed the way the game was played.
+King William IV gave the club a name change in 1834.
+It is now called the Royal and Ancient Golf Club of St. Andrews, and the Open Championship will be held there for the 30th time in 2022.

-By the mid-19th century, the standard was for golf courses to have 18 holes and in 1858, the Royal & Ancient Golf Club of St. Andrews formalized the rules and stated, “One round of the Links, or 18 holes is reckoned a match, unless otherwise stipulated.”
+By the middle of the 19th century, golf fields usually had 18 holes.
+In 1858, the Royal & Ancient Golf Club of St. Andrews made the rules official: “One round of the Links, or 18 holes, is considered a match, unless otherwise specified.”